 Head Teachers Welcome

-We now have 8 pathways for students from year 8 (Sports coaching, Art, Drama, Horticulture, Café and Food Technology, Animal Care and Hospitality and Retail) which are embedded within our Preparation for adulthood curriculum.
+We now have 9 pathways for students from year 8 (Sports coaching, Art, Drama, Horticulture, Café and Food Technology, Animal Care and Hospitality and Retail) which are embedded within our Preparation for adulthood curriculum and pupils will take a different pathway each year settling on one in year their last year at school in preparation for their post school careerer choice.
 Every student will have the opportunity to read every day at school and also at home at a level appropriate to their reading level and starting point in their learning.
 A full programme of numeracy and literacy also underpins each area of learning along with the full spiritual, moral and cultural ethos that is at the heart of our Bear values.

 The café now has its tables and chairs in and the students have their aprons and hats.
 We now have raised planting beds and full sized Poly tunnels were students as part of their horticultural course will grow plants and vegetables for the school café.
 The plants and vegetables will be organically grown and again sustainability and environmental awareness are part of our curriculum.
 Each class has photographed their flowers from their raised beds for the Power of Petals project.
 All classes have now grown their flowers and then photographed them for printing on to the greeting cards to be sold on the Etsy website led by the hospitality and retail group.
 Our parents and carers can review their child's progress on the EFL parent app.